gcc-mirror/gcc/gcc/config/i386/sse.md

 ;; We don't have a straight 32-bit parallel multiply on SSE5, so fake it with a ;; multiply/add.
-In general, we expect the define_split to occur before ;; register allocation, so we have to handle the corner case where the target ;; is used as the base or index register in operands 1/2.
+In general, we expect the define_split to occur before ;; register allocation, so we have to handle the corner case where the target ;; is the same as one of the inputs.
 (define_insn_and_split "*sse5_mulv4si3"
   [(set (match_operand:V4SI 0 "register_operand" "=&x")
 	(mult:V4SI (match_operand:V4SI 1 "register_operand" "%x")